folkzb/magalu/mgc/terraform-provider-mgc/docs/resources/kubernetes_cluster.md

 Read-Only:

-- `auto_scale` (Attributes) Objeto que especifica as propriedades para atualização de recursos de carga de trabalho no cluster Kubernetes. (see [below for nested schema](#nestedatt--controlplane--auto_scale))
+- `auto_scale` (Attributes) Object specifying properties for updating workload resources in the Kubernetes cluster. (see [below for nested schema](#nestedatt--controlplane--auto_scale))
-- `created_at` (String) Data de criação do cluster kubernetes
+- `created_at` (String) Date of creation of the Kubernetes cluster.
-- `id` (String) Identificador no padrão uuid para identificar o nodepool
+- `id` (String) Node pool's UUID.
-- `instance_template` (Attributes) Template do objeto de instância usado para criar instâncias de máquina e grupos gerenciados de instâncias. (see [below for nested schema](#nestedatt--controlplane--instance_template))
+- `instance_template` (Attributes) Template for the instance object used to create machine instances and managed instance groups. (see [below for nested schema](#nestedatt--controlplane--instance_template))
-- `labels` (Map of String) Pares de chave/valor anexados ao objeto e usados para especificação
+- `labels` (Map of String) Key/value pairs attached to the object and used for specification.
-- `name` (String) Nome do node pool
+- `name` (String) Node pool name
-- `replicas` (Number) Quantidade de réplicas dos nós do nodepool
+- `replicas` (Number) Number of replicas of the nodes in the node pool.
-- `security_groups` (List of String) Nome do grupo de segurança para definir regras que permitem tráfego de rede no node pool de workers
+- `security_groups` (List of String) Name of the security group to define rules allowing network traffic in the worker node pool.
-- `status` (Attributes) Detalhes a respeito do status do node pool ou control plane (see [below for nested schema](#nestedatt--controlplane--status))
+- `status` (Attributes) Details about the status of the node pool or control plane. (see [below for nested schema](#nestedatt--controlplane--status))
-- `tags` (List of String) Lista de tags aplicadas ao nodepool
+- `tags` (List of String) List of tags applied to the node pool.
-- `taints` (Attributes List) Propriedade de associação de um conjunto se nós (see [below for nested schema](#nestedatt--controlplane--taints))
+- `taints` (Attributes List) Property for associating a set of nodes. (see [below for nested schema](#nestedatt--controlplane--taints))
-- `updated_at` (String) Data da última alteração do cluster kubernetes
+- `updated_at` (String) Date of the last change to the Kubernetes cluster.
-- `zone` (List of String) Zona de disponibilidade para criação do cluster kubernetes
+- `zone` (List of String) Availability zone for creating the Kubernetes cluster.

 <a id="nestedatt--controlplane--auto_scale"></a>
 ### Nested Schema for `controlplane.auto_scale`

 Read-Only:

-- `max_replicas` (Number) Quantidade máxima de réplicas para o autoscaling.
-Se não for informado um valor, ou se for igual ou menor que zero, o valor do autoscaler será assumido com base no campo "réplicas".
+- `max_replicas` (Number) Maximum number of replicas for autoscaling.
+If not provided, or if the value is equal to or less than zero, the autoscaler value will be assumed based on the "replicas" field.
-- `min_replicas` (Number) Quantidade mínima de réplicas para o autoscaling.
-Se não for informado um valor, ou se for igual ou menor que zero, o valor do autoscaler será assumido com base no campo "réplicas".
+- `min_replicas` (Number) Minimum number of replicas for autoscaling.
+If not provided, or if the value is equal to or less than zero, the autoscaler value will be assumed based on the "replicas" field.

 <a id="nestedatt--controlplane--instance_template"></a>